FAQ

 5. Uniform Top: $25

-6. Swim suit, goggles, bike, helmet, run/walk shoes.
-Cost dependent on where you shop.
+6. Swimsuit, goggles, bike, helmet, run/walk shoes.
+The cost depends on where you shop.

 6. Can I just sign up for the Saturday swim training?
 Or just the Wednesday training?

 No. We offer only the “total package” of both Wednesday and Saturday training.
-In the course of the summer we develop a well-trained and bonded team.
+In the course of the summer, we developed a well-trained and bonded team.
 This is only made possible by consistent attendance two days a week.
 Of course, everyone misses a couple of classes or takes a vacation during the summer.

 8. What kind of bike do I need?